realgs/skryptowe20/README.md

 - **Incorrect input** -> other input error
 - **Start date should be smaller than end date** -> start date should be smaller than end date
 - **Internal database error** -> something went wrong with database connection
+- **Requests limit reached** -> limit of requests per minute was reached

+# Requests limit
+Requests are limited to 100 requests per minute for everyone.
+The value can be changed by updating `MAX_REQ_PER_MINUTE` in `constants.py`